SmartlyDressedGames/Unturned-Docs/assets/npc-asset/rewards.rst

 **Reward_#_Type** *enum* (``Player_Spawnpoint``)

-**Reward_#_ID** *string* Override the player's default spawn location, using the spawnpoint name set in the Devkit level editor or a map location node name.
+**Reward_#_ID** *string* Override the player's default spawn location, using the ID of a spawnpoint node or the name of a map location node, as set in the level editor.
 For example, ``Liberator_Jet``.
 Saved and loaded between sessions.
 If empty, the override is removed and the default spawns are used.
 The ``SetNpcSpawnId`` admin command is useful for testing this.

 .. hint:: On the Buak map, the player can talk with Kira to claim a room in the Factory using this reward type.